-The Department of Water Supply (DWS) memorandum dated December 20, 1996, in file (VAR 96-080) states in part:
+The Department of Water Supply (DWS) memorandum dated December 19, 1996, in file (VAR 96-079) states in part:

-"...Please refer to our memorandum of July 24, 1996, for our comments and requirements."
+"...Please refer to our memorandum of July 16, 1996, for our comments and requirements regarding the proposed subdivision".

-5. The State Department of Health (DOH) memorandum dated December 18, 1996, in file (VAR 96-080) states:
+5. The State Department of Health (DOH) memorandum dated December 18, 1996, in file (VAR 96-79) states in part:

-"The Department of Health's authority on drinking water quality is based on the definition of a "public water system".
+"The Department of Health's authority on drinking water quality is based on the definition of a "public water system."
 A "public water system" means a system for the provision to the public of piped water for human consumption, if such system has at least fifteen (15) service connections or regularly serves an average of at least sixty (60) days out of the year.
+Mrs. Joella B. Nakamura Page 3 April 24, 1997

 Past episodes of water quality concerns for lead, copper, algae and microbial contaminations in private rain catchment systems have identified the need for design standards.
-Without these control standards the Department of Health would not be able to support the use of these private rain catchment systems for drinking purposes."
+Without these control standards the Department of Health would not be able to support the use of these private rain catchment systems for drinking purposes".